glasser/vote.davidglasser.net/content/post/201806-candidates.md

 similar experience in San Francisco, Irella Blackwood.
 Maybe I'll vote for Blackwood because Sheriff Ahern endorses Wilk.

-## Alameda County District Attorney: PAMELA PRICE
+## Alameda County District Attorney: PAMELA PRICE!!!

 Made it all the way down here?
 This is a big one too.